Leaf Blowing Basics

 Watching the leaves change colors is one of our favorite parts of fall!
 But having to clean them up afterward—not so much.
 Fortunately, we have access to technology like leaf blowers to make this task a little easier.
 If you’ve never used this particular piece of equipment before or you just need a little refresher, you’re in luck!
-Today, we’re breaking down the basics of leaf blowing in any size yard.
+Today, we’re breaking down leaf blowing basics for any size yard.

 Before you even turn your leaf blower on, it’s important to keep your expectations in check.
 Is this method easier than raking your entire yard by hand?
 Yes.
 Is this going to magically make every leaf outside disappear?
 No. The idea is that you’re able to move large quantities of leaves in bulk, so they’re in one (or two, or three) manageable piles.
 You’ll still have to move them into a large bag or tarp, as well as rake a few stragglers.
 But, overall, you’ll be saving a lot of time and energy.